How Much Does It Cost to Paint the Exterior of a House in 2025?

 Paint Stripping

 Stripping paint costs $0.50 to $2 per square foot.
-It may not be necessary for the entire exterior, but bubbled, flaky paint sections may require stripping before painting begins.
+It may not be necessary for your entire exterior, but bubbled or flaky paint sections may require stripping before painting begins.

-A home built before 1978 may still have lead paint on the exterior siding.
-Specialist intervention is required to keep everyone safe and reduce the risk of contaminating the soil around the home.
+If your home was built before 1978, it may still have lead paint on the exterior siding.
+Specialist intervention is required to keep everyone safe and reduce the risk of contaminating the soil around your home.
 Lead paint removal costs $8 to $17 per square foot.

 Cost of Exterior House Painting by Siding Type